 In recent years, the amount of personal information that is collected, used, shared, and sold has skyrocketed.
-Virtually all companies now collect some personally identifiable information (PII).
-Moreover, data-driven companies collect unprecedented amounts of PII.
+Data-driven companies collect unprecedented amounts of personal information.
 This trend is only expected to accelerate.
 With the proper safeguards in place, the proliferation of personal information brings the promise of significant innovations that will benefit individuals, groups, and the broader society.
-But it also brings challenges, including the importance of providing consumers with robust privacy protections.
+But it also brings challenges, including the importance of providing consumers with robust privacy protections, especially people from groups that are discriminated against.
 Policymakers and the private sector play important roles in establishing the guardrails that allow data uses that bring lasting consumer benefits while providing consumer privacy protections aligned with AARP’s data privacy and security principles.

-CPRA also creates a new dedicated privacy agency, the California Privacy Protection Agency.
-The new agency has primary responsibility for enforcing CPRA.
-It may fine up to $2,500 per violation ($7,500 for intentional acts).
-CPRA creates a private right of action only for security breaches.
-Creating a single agency dedicated to protecting consumer privacy increases the likelihood that it will have the resources and expertise it needs to effectively conduct rulemaking, oversight, and enforcement.
+California now also has a dedicated privacy agency, the California Privacy Protection Agency.
+The agency has primary responsibility for enforcing the law.
+A private right of action exists only for security breaches.
+The creation of a single agency dedicated to protecting consumer privacy increases the likelihood that it will have the resources and expertise it needs to effectively conduct rulemaking, oversight, and enforcement.

 Data brokers: Data brokers collect, collate, analyze, and sell billions of data points about consumers’ online and offline behavior.
 Such companies often collect information about financial, retail, recreational, and online browsing activities to create detailed profiles of individual consumers.
 These profiles allow data brokers to make inferences about people based on the data they collect.
 For example, they might infer consumer interests about potentially sensitive topics related to age, race and ethnicity, or health-related conditions.